eProsima/Fast-DDS-docs/docs/advanced.rst

  |    :end-before: <!--><-->                        |
  +--------------------------------------------------+

++ a **ignoreParticipantFlags** member specifies participant filtering criteria to optimize discovery stage speed and memory usage.
+This feature is only available for the `SIMPLE` discovery protocol with disable security (all secure participants are considered created by a different host).
+There are several options:

+ * **FILTER_DIFFERENT_HOST** all metadata from another host would be discarded.
+ * **FILTER_DIFFERENT_PROCESS** all metadata from another process on the same host would be discarded.
+ * **FILTER_SAME_PROCESS** all metadata from our own process would be discarded.
+ * **FILTER_DIFFERENT_PROCESS | FILTER_SAME_PROCESS** all metadata from our own host would be discarded.

 + **use_XXX_EndpointDiscoveryProtocol** flags.
 There is a specific section dealing with them (see `Static Endpoints Discovery`_).